iterative/setup-dvc/README.md

   - uses: iterative/setup-dvc@v1
 ```

-A specific version can be pinned to your workflow.
+A specific version can be pinned to your workflow using the `version` argument.

 ```yaml
 steps: